quanteda/tutorials.quanteda.io/content/basic-operations/corpus/docvars.markdown

 ## 6 1809    Madison     James Democratic-Republican      19
 ```

-Alternatively, you can create the document-level variable using the `$` operator
+`Century` now appears as an extra column when we print `docvars(corp)` again.
+Alternatively, you can create the document-level variable using the `$` operator, which does exactly the same thing.

 ``` r